okey68/nbaapp/README.md

-Some of the code in these files will write .csv files to your machine.
+Some of the code in will write a .csv file to your machine.